Our Research.

 The Reliability of Human Judgement

-When two trained raters disagree slightly on 35% of essays, which dataset should AI learn from?
-When the goal is to match a single teacher’s grades, how can we tell if the teacher was consistent?
+When two trained raters disagree on 35% of essays, which dataset should AI learn from — and how do we know if either rater was consistent?